Suliaman46/EGUI-TASK3-TRS/frontend/README.md

 # EGUI LAB3

 Time Reporting System in React

 ## Available Scripts

-In the project directory, you can run:
+In this directory, run:

 ### `npm start`

-Runs the app in the development mode.\
+Runs the Frontend of application.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\